🌙

 "That means a lot coming from you, Hal.
 Thanks."

 The deep respect expressed by Satoshi implies that he likely knew of Finney before the creation of Bitcoin, lining up with Szabo's friendship with Finney.
-It was revealed in Satoshi's newly released emails with Martti Malmi that he knew about Finney's RPOW and its influence like Szabo:
+Importantly, it was revealed in Satoshi's newly released emails with Martti Malmi that he knew about Finney's RPOW and its influence like Szabo:

 "[Hal] helped me a lot defending the design on the Cryptography list, and with initial testing when it was first released.
 He carried this torch years ago with his Reusable Proof Of Work (RPOW)."